viral-sangani/opolis-discord-bot/README.md

 And where there's a match 51% of these items, making the connect between the contributor and project via a private DM between the two candidates.

+**All the data is store in MongoDB, which allows us to persist the data.
+Project recruiters can post multiple requirements for multiple positions and contributors can apply for any one of the position.**

+__Note that one can only change/update their information every 6 hours.
+This can be easily configured in the backend for the user's convenience.__

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With